appcircleio/appcircle-ios-build-simulator/README.md

-# Appcircle Xcodebuild For Simulator
+# Appcircle _Xcodebuild for iOS Simulator_ component

-This step builds your application for the iOS Simulator in x86 architecture which is required for the Preview on Device (Appcircle simulator) feature.
-This step creates an unsigned `xarchive` file.
+Build your application for iOS Simulator in x86/arm64 architecture.

-Similar to the Xcode Archive & Export step, this step also uses main configuration parameters like project path, scheme and Xcode version and additionally use parameters like `-sdk iphonesimulator`, `-destination generic/platform=iOS` and `PLATFORM_NAME=iphonesimulator`.

-This will output an xarchive file and lets you use the build on the virtual devices like simulators.

-Required Input Variables
+## Required Inputs

+- `AC_REPOSITORY_DIR`: Repository Directory.
+Specifies the cloned repository directory.
+- `AC_OUTPUT_DIR_PATH`: Output Directory Path.
+Specifies the path for outputs.
-- `$AC_SCHEME`: Specifies the project scheme for build.
+- `AC_SCHEME`: Scheme.
+Specifies the project scheme for build.
-- `$AC_PROJECT_PATH`: Specifies the project path.
-For example : ./appcircle.xcodeproj.
+- `AC_PROJECT_PATH`: Project Path.
+Specifies the project path.
+For example : ./appcircle.xcodeproj
+- `AC_COMPILER_INDEX_STORE_ENABLE`: Compiler Index Store Enable.
+You can disable the indexing during the build for faster build.

-Optional Input Variables
+## Optional Inputs

-- `$AC_REPOSITORY_DIR`: Specifies the cloned repository directory.
-- `$AC_SIMULATOR_ARCH`: Specifies the simulator CPU architecure(x86_64,arm64).
+- `AC_SIMULATOR_ARCH`: Architecture.
+Specifies the CPU architecture for the simulator build.
-- `$AC_SIMULATOR_NAME`: Destination name of the simulator.
+- `AC_SIMULATOR_NAME`: Simulator Name.
+Destination name of the simulator.
+Ex. `iPhone 14`.
 If you set a simulator name, the build will be installed into the given simulator.
-Please be aware setting the simulator name invalidates the `AC_SIMULATOR_ARCH` option. .
+Please be aware setting the simulator name invalidates the `AC_SIMULATOR_ARCH` option.
-- `$AC_ARCHIVE_FLAGS`: Specifies the extra xcodebuild flag.
+- `AC_ARCHIVE_FLAGS`: Archive Flags.
+Specifies the extra xcodebuild flag.
 For example : -configuration DEBUG
-- `$AC_CONFIGURATION_NAME`: The configuration to use.
+- `AC_CONFIGURATION_NAME`: Configuration.
+The configuration to use.
 You can overwrite it with this option.
-- `$AC_COMPILER_INDEX_STORE_ENABLE`: You can disable the indexing during the build for faster build.

-Output Variables
+## Output Variables

-- `$AC_SIMULATOR_ARCHIVE_PATH`: Simulator archive path.
+- `AC_SIMULATOR_APP_PATH`: Simulator App Path.
+Simulator app path.